tliron/exceptional-c-exceptions/README.md

 			e->location.line,
 			e->location.fn);

+When backtrace is enabled, `Exception_dump` will also print the full stack trace of the exception.

 #### Throwing

-There are two additional variants of `throw`:
+There are three additional variants of `throw`:

 * Use `throwd` when you want to let Exceptional C Exceptions free the message string automatically.
-Internally, it creates a duplicate (like `strdup`) of your message.
+Internally, it creates a _duplicate_ (like `strdup`) of your message.
-* Use `throwf` for printf-style formatted messages, e.g.:
+* Use `throwf` for printf-style _formatted messages_, e.g.:
 `throwf(Value, "wrong number: %d, for: %s", number, name)`.
 The default maximum message size is 2048, but you can change it by defining `EXCEPTION_MAX_MESSAGE_SIZE`.
 Exceptional C Exceptions will free the generated string automatically.